Fire United Christian F.C.: History

-The club was founded in 2012 as Fire United Christian by Gustavo Ferreira, and is owned by the Yehoshua Ministries, a Christian group of which Ferreira is the founder.
-The club has a Christian ethos, with the club's motto being "Worthy are you, our Lord and God, to receive glory and honor and power", which appears on the club badge.
-The club mainly contains players from the Brazilian community in London.
+The club was founded in 2012 as Fire United Christian by Gustavo Ferreira, and was owned by the Yehoshua Ministries, a Christian group of which Ferreira is the founder.
+The club had a Christian ethos, with the club's motto being "Worthy are you, our Lord and God, to receive glory and honor and power", which appears on the club badge.
+The club mainly contained players from the Brazilian community in London.
 They joined Division One Central & East of the Middlesex County League for the 2012–13 season.
 In 2013–14 the club were runners-up in the division.
 However, they finished bottom of the table the following season, and were inactive in 2015–16.
 After returning to Division One Central & East for the 2016–17 season, they won the Jim Rogers President's Division One Cup in 2017–18.
 The club subsequently successfully applied to join the new Division One South of the Eastern Counties League.
 The 2018–19 season saw the club enter the FA Vase for the first time.
 They resigned from the Eastern Counties League shortly before the start of the 2020–21 season.